Evergreen

 I left myself long ago

-by following the whims of my wanton soul.
+by following the whims of my polluted soul.

 Always for me.